-When scientists use genetic engineering to alter the genes of an organism, they're generally seeking to add a trait they view as beneficial, generally for production purposes.
-Usually, it is done to achieve a trait not normally held by an organism, such as longer shelf life, disease resistance, or different colors or flavors.
+When scientists use genetic engineering to alter the genes of an organism, they're generally seeking to add a trait they view as beneficial, usually for production purposes.
+Genetic engineering is often done to achieve a trait not typically held by an organism, such as longer shelf life, disease resistance, or different colors or flavors.

-Increased knowledge of plant and animal genetics led to the practice becoming more sophisticated, allowing farmers and scientists to select specifically for traits they wanted.
-They also began creating new crop hybrids in laboratories and applying chemicals and radiation in an effort to change the genetic makeup of plants and induce desired changes.
+Increased knowledge of plant and animal genetics led to the practice becoming more sophisticated, allowing farmers and scientists to breed for more selective traits.
+They also began creating new crop hybrids in laboratories and applying chemicals and radiation in an effort to induce desired changes in plants' genetic makeup.

-These efforts have led to a variety of new crops, including rice cultivars that are resistant to drought and wheat cultivars that have a much higher yield.
+These efforts have led to a variety of new crops, such as rice cultivars that are resistant to drought or wheat cultivars that have a much higher yield.

 A well-known example of a GMO food is Roundup Ready corn, a variety of corn created by Monsanto Company that's resistant to the herbicide glyphosate.
 This GMO-bred glyphosate resistance stems from the addition of a bacterium gene and enables farmers to use more of the herbicide, also manufactured by Monsanto, on their fields containing the corn.

 Monsanto also has created Roundup Ready soy, alfalfa, canola, cotton, and sorghum.
-In addition, the company has genetically modified corn, soybeans, and cotton in order to introduce genes that make those crops more resistant to insects.
+In addition, the company has genetically modified corn, soybeans, and cotton in order to make those crops more resistant to insects.

 Other companies are developing genetically modified animals.
-For example, AquaBounty Technologies created AquAdvantage salmon, a genetically modified Atlantic salmon approved in 2015 by the U.S. Food and Drug Administration for sale in the U.S. It incorporates genes from other fish, including the Chinook salmon, that enable it to grow twice as fast as nongenetically modified Atlantic salmon.
+For example, AquaBounty Technologies created AquAdvantage salmon, a genetically modified Atlantic salmon approved by the U.S. Food and Drug Administration (FDA).
+It incorporates genes from other fish, including the Chinook salmon, that enable it to grow twice as fast as nongenetically modified Atlantic salmon.

 Prevalence of GMOs

 Two common types of genetically engineered crops are insect-resistant (Bt) crops and herbicide-tolerant (HT) crops.
-Bt crops contain genes from Bacillus thuringiensis bacterium and produce insecticidal proteins.
-HT crops are tolerant to herbicides farmers use to control weeds.
-According to the U.S. Department of Agriculture, the number of acres growing Bt crops and HT crops has more than quadrupled since the mid-1990s.
-HT soybeans, for example, accounted for only 17 percent of planted acres in the U.S. in 1997, but that number had risen to 94 percent by 2014.
+Bt crops contain genes from Bacillus thuringiensis (Bt) bacteria and produce insecticidal proteins.
+HT crops are tolerant to herbicides that farmers use to control weeds.

 According to WHO, no allergic effects have been found in GMOs on the market, and the possibility of gene transfers and outcrossing are low, though precautions are encouraged.